+Working Capital Position

-Working Capital Position: As required by the terms of the new senior credit facility, \$21.9 million was repaid on September 26, 2005.
-An additional \$105.0 million is due before the end of December, 2005 and \$94 million is due during 2006.
-On September 30, 2005, Navios's current assets totaled \$199.1 million, while current liabilities totaled \$229.6 million, resulting in a negative working capital position of \$29.4 million.
-On September 30, 2005, Navios had sufficient cash to make the \$105.0 million in principal payments due during the balance of 2005.
-Navios's cash forecast indicates that it will generate sufficient cash during the balance of 2005 and all of 2006 to make the required principal and interest payments on its indebtedness, provide for the normal working capital requirements of the business and remain in a positive cash position during the remainder of 2005 and throughout 2006.
+As stated in the previous paragraph, approximately \$126.9 million of the senior secured credit facility is due before the end of December, 2005.
+A further \$94 million is due during 2006.
+On a pro forma basis, after reflecting the repayment of the previous facility, the acquisition of Navios and the draw down of the new facility, Navios would have a negative working capital position.
+Navios has sufficient cash to make the \$126.9 million in principal payments due during 2005.
+In addition, Navios's forecast indicates that Navios expects to generate sufficient cash during 2005 and 2006 to make required principal and interest payments on its indebtedness, provide for the normal working capital requirements of the business and remain in a positive cash position during the remainder of 2005 and throughout 2006.